kirenz/ds-python/docs/data.md

 The first step is to ingest the data.
 This means that you take data stored in a file, a relational database, a NoSQL database or data lakehouse and load it into Python.
 In our examples, we often use pandas to import CSV files and store it as `df` (short for DataFrame).
 Next, we get a first impression of the data structure, perform some initial data error corrections and prepare our data for following steps.
 The process looks like follows:

 1. [Import data with pandas](https://kirenz.github.io/pandas/pandas-intro-short.html#read-and-write-data) and store it as df: `df = pd.read_csv(...)`
-2. Call `df` to take a look at the 5 top and bottom observations of your data
+1. Call `df` to take a look at the 5 top and bottom observations of your data
-3. Use `df.info()` to get a quick description of the data, in particular the total number of rows, each attribute’s type, and the number of nonnull values.
+1. Use `df.info()` to get a quick description of the data, in particular the total number of rows, each attribute’s type, and the number of nonnull values.
-4. Check for missing values with `print(df.isnull().sum())`
-5. Perform data corrections to take care of data problems
+1. Perform data corrections to take care of data problems (e.g. wrong data types)
-6. Prepare lists of variables for later steps
+1. Prepare lists of variables for later steps

 ### Data corrections